 1. Organizations formed for the purpose of promoting the study or performance of music

 2. Individual membership shall be classified as Individual, Life, Subscriber, Donor, or

-(a) An Individual Member.
-Any individual interested in the advancement of music may become an Individual Member upon payment of annual dues as provided in Article X, Section 7.
-A. 1. (b) of these Bylaws.
+become an Individual Member upon payment of annual dues as provided in Article X

-of $200 covering Life Membership in the State and National Federations as provided in the Bylaws of the National Federation of Music Clubs.
-A Life Member shall have all the privileges of active membership and is exempt from the payments of state and national annual dues.
-Life Membership is not transferable from one state to another state and an individual taking up residence in another state remains a Life Member of the State Federation through which the Life Membership fee was paid.
-If he wishes active participation in the affairs of the state to which he has moved, he shall pay dues for membership in that state, as provided in National Federation Bylaws.
+of $200 covering Life Membership in TFMC and NFMC as provided in the NFMC Bylaws.
+A Life Member shall have all the privileges of active membership and be exempt from the payments of state and national annual dues.
+Life Membership is not transferable from one state to another state.
+An individual taking up residence in another state remains a Life Member of the State Federation through which the life membership fee was paid.
+If a Life Member wishes active participation in the affairs of the new state, that member shall pay dues for membership in that state, as provided in NFMC Bylaws.

 B. Associate Membership

-except those groups organized specifically to promote a musical project.
+transaction of business and the presentation of a program shall not be eligible for associate membership, except those groups organized specifically to promote a musical project.

 Section 5.
 Junior Division.
 The membership in the Junior Division shall be limited to individuals or organizations whose members are not over 18 years of age.

-A. The Individual Membership in the Junior Division may be either organization or individual.
+The Individual Membership in the Junior Division may be either organization or individual.

-1. Organizations.
+Organizations.
 All Junior music clubs, bands, orchestras, choirs, choruses or similar organizations whose members are not more than 18 years of age may become active members of the Junior Division.